webuild-consortium/webuild-github-policies/docs/07-branching-and-workflow.md

 - Separate subject from body with blank line
 - Wrap body at 72 characters
 - Explain what and why, not how
-- Reference issues and PRs
+- Reference issues and pull requests
 - Make atomic commits (one logical change)
 - Avoid vague messages or committing broken code